jessepav/lacygoill-wiki-backup/fzf.md

 find in the future.

-Also, try to bisect `s:execute_term()`, and  see whether we could remove it from our generic MWE, so that we don't have to bisect it again and again after each bug.
+Also, try to bisect `s:execute_term()`, and  see whether we could remove it from our generic MRE, so that we don't have to bisect it again and again after each bug.

-In the  end, it would  be nice if  we had some generic  MWE from which  we could quickly find another MWE for a Vim bug related to the popup/floating window, and triggered by an fzf command.
+In the  end, it would  be nice if  we had some generic  MRE from which  we could quickly find another MRE for a Vim bug related to the popup/floating window, and triggered by an fzf command.

 ---